Actindo-AG/Documentation/ActindoWorkFlow/UserInterface/02a_Workflows.md

 - Transition
   Building blocks that are chained together through places to configure a workflow, represented by a rectangle.
-All transitions contain a certain, predefined number of input and output ports, represented by a small square to the link and the right of the transition.
+All transitions contain a certain, predefined number of input and output ports, represented by a small square to the left and the right of the transition.
   When clicking a transition in the workflow editor, it becomes highlighted and the corresponding element settings are displayed in the settings side bar.

   ![Settings side bar](../../Assets/Screenshots/ActindoWorkFlow/Workflows/SettingsSideBar02.png "[Settings side bar]")